 The necessary advertisement/notice in terms of legal prescripts will be published should this in principle approval be obtained.

-This is to obtain any representations/comments from the local community in respect of the proposed alienation of the erven.
-An item will only be resubmitted to Council should representations/comments be received.
+This is to obtain any representations/comments from the local community the proposed alienation of the erven.
+An item will only be resubmitted to representations/comments be received.

 4. CONCLUSION